The following four articles were part of the Canaanite "genocide"

 will operate today, tonight and indefinitely.
 Without this

 extrapolation or prediction we'll happily walk off high cliffs without

 1970 I learned from the Bible that cobras hear the snake

 charmer's music, but convinced no one because everyone believed snakes

 are deaf.
 In the 1990s, however, I got the Encyclopedia Britannica

 entry on "Cobra" revised (#94).
 Nowadays, texts on the sensory systems

 of snakes concede that snakes hear with an "inner ear".

-Again in the 1970s I convinced hardly anyone that the Bible's counsel
+the 1970s I convinced hardly anyone that the Bible's counsel

 against sexual promiscuity is medically sound.
 Nowadays with evidence